 From the outset they had big ambitions for their restaurant and they haven’t fallen short, with it not only having won a Michelin star but gaining a place on the coveted World’s 50 Best Restaurants list.

 When it opened The Clove Club became something of a gamechanger for London’s dining scene.
 Chef-patron McHale’s thoughtful and precise cooking is rooted in his Scottish heritage but takes inspiration from across the world, gaining his restaurant a reputation for serving clever, technical and intricate food that is a joy to eat.
 It was also one of the first restaurants in the UK to introduce prepayment, practically banishing no-shows overnight.

-With its blue-tiled open kitchen, plain whitewashed walls, wooden floor and bare tables, The Clove Club still feels as modern and on point as it did when it first opened.
+With its blue-tiled open kitchen, plain whitewashed walls, wooden floor and bare tables and inviting bar area, The Clove Club still feels as modern and on point as it did when it first opened.